avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 to achieve during the trial period.
 Completing a course will give them more confidence and energy to continue the streak and they can also evaluate themselves.
-This course can be non-evaluation based where the students can just post their small projects on the forum for other to critique on.
+This course can be non-evaluation based where the students can just post their small projects on the forum for other to critique on and thus not increase the load on Udacity coaches.

 For Udacity this will give us a quantified metric if the student can genuinely invest more than 5 hours per week and may increase the conversion as the students